ArturMykhailiuk/sello/README.md

 # 🍽️ SELL-O Frontend

 SELL-O is a modern React-based frontend application built with Vite.
-It serves as the user interface for a recipe-sharing platform, supporting user profiles, following functionality, recipe browsing, and responsive layout.
+It serves as the user interface for a service-sharing platform, supporting user profiles, following AI workflows functionality, service browsing, and responsive layout.

 ## 🔗 Live Demo